HexagonalGameofLife/Hexagonal-Game-of-Life/README.md

 ### Repository Structure

 - **main.py**: The Python script containing the implementation of the Hexagonal Game of Life.
 This includes the grid initialization, hexagonal calculations, neighbor detection, and simulation rules.
-- **DM1_09_HexGoL_Zayimhan.pdf**: A comprehensive research paper detailing the theory, methodology, experiments, and findings related to the Hexagonal Game of Life.
+- **Hexagonal Game of Life.pdf**: A comprehensive research paper detailing the theory, methodology, experiments, and findings related to the Hexagonal Game of Life.

 ### Features